 General Nguyen Xuan Trang narrates:

-When Major General Nguyen Huu Co was 2nd Corps Commander, its Headquarters was situated in Pleiku, Central Highlands.
+When Major General Nguyen Huu Co was the 2nd Corps Commander, its Headquarters was situated in Pleiku, Central Highlands.

-In 1964, Brigadier General Nguyen Xuan Trang was 1st Corps Deputy Commander and Colonel Nguyen Van Hieu was its Chief of Staff.
+In 1964, Brigadier General Nguyen Xuan Trang was 1st Corps Deputy Commander, and Colonel Nguyen Van Hieu was its Chief of Staff.

-The 22nd Infantry Division received orders from the 2nd Corps to coordinate with the Local Security Forces of Kontum Province to conduct military operations in the areas of Dakto and Plei Trap valley, in order to establish the two Special Forces of Dakto and Ben Het.
+The 22nd Infantry Division received orders from the 2nd Corps to coordinate with the Local Security Forces of Kontum Province to conduct military operations in the areas of Dakto and Plei Trap valley, to establish the two Special Forces of Dakto and Ben Het.
 These areas had strategic importance because they were close to the junction of the three Vietnam-Cambodia-Laos borders, where the Ho Chi Minh Trail cut across Bolovens highlands.

 During that time, Brigadier General Trang and Colonel Hieu were both in Kontum.

 General Co was frequently absent in Pleiku.
-He flew often to Saigon in pursuit of political ambitions and gave quasi full authority in the operation of II Corps to my brother.
+He often flew to Saigon in pursuit of political ambitions and gave quasi full authority in the operation of II Corps to my brother.

-During the first half of 1965, my brother helps General Nguyen Huu Co, II Corps Commander, in the planning of attacks and counter-attacks in order to defeat the Viet Cong’s fall-spring campaign aiming at isolating the Central Highlands by cutting National Highways 19 and 1.
+During the first half of 1965, my brother helps General Nguyen Huu Co, II Corps Commander, in the planning of attacks and counter-attacks to defeat the Viet Cong’s fall-spring campaign aiming at isolating the Central Highlands by cutting National Highways 19 and 1.

 Colonel Theodore C. Mataxis, II Corps Senior Advisor, wrote in detail about this phase in Attack and Counter-Attack on Highway 19